girder/large_image/README.rst

 - ``large-image``: The core module.

   You can specify extras_require of the name of any tile source included with this repository.
 For instance, you can do ``pip install large-image[tiff]``.
-THere are additional extras_require options:
+There are additional extras_require options:

   - ``sources``: all of the tile sources in the repository, a specific source name (e.g., ``tiff``)